 Hi Derek: I am not sure that you have described the problem accurately.
-If the pupil is wide open it is dilated it seems to me.
-Perhaps you mean that it does not change shape or narrow.
+If the pupil is wide open it is dilated.
+Perhaps you mean that the pupil does not change shape or narrow.
 The pupil is the opening in the center of the eye through which the light passes and which is narrowed or enlarged to control the amount of light entering the eye.
 The iris (a muscular structure) opens and closes the pupil.
 In the cat the pupil is slit like and the amount of light entering the eye can be further controlled by the eye half closing and going over the slit.

-If the iris is not responding to different light levels by closing and opening the pupil that would indicate to me that your cat is blind i.e. light is not being received and no signal is being sent to the brain to regulate its impact on the retina.
+If the iris is not responding to different light levels by closing and opening the pupil it might indicate that your cat is blind or partially blind i.e. light is not being received and no signal is being sent to the brain to regulate its impact on the retina.
 Blind or partially sighted cats can cope very well and therefore hide the problem.

-Sudden blindness is often caused by Untreated Feline Hypertension.
+Sudden blindness is often caused by untreated feline hypertension.
 Early signs to watch for include dilated pupils which don’t respond to light.
-This is what is happening with your cat it seems to me.
-A low-sodium diet may be the answer but your vet can advise.
+It appears that this is what is happening with your cat but I am not a veterinarian.
+Seek veterinary advice please.

 Hypertension can damage the blood vessels in the retina and it can cause the retina to detach which in turn can cause partial or complete blindness on my understanding of this disease.